Make Your 'Kaku-uchi' Debut in Obihiro! Enjoy a Weekend of Sake at Kumada Shoten with Selections from 22 Breweries Across Japan|Domingo

 Writer Profile

-Originally from Miyagi Prefecture, she changed her career from a gourmet media editor to a hunter.
-She is affectionately known as "Deer Woman Mayamon."
-Her motto is to enjoy life in a delicious way, and she handles everything from catching deer to butchering them.
-She is also actively involved as a freelance editor, designing logos and pamphlets, writing, and planning and managing events.
+Born in Miyagi Prefecture.
+She transitioned from being an editor at a gourmet media company to a hunter.
+Known by the nickname "Shikajo Mayamon," her motto is to savor life deliciously.
+She handles everything from hunting deer to processing the meat.
+She is also active as a freelance editor, designing logos and pamphlets, writing, and planning and managing events.

 1. Home